Energy bill rebates, grants & support 2026: who qualifies in the UK?

 Simple, postcode-led

-Availability varies by region and meter type—your postcode helps us show relevant options quickly.
+Availability varies by region and meter type — your postcode helps us show relevant options quickly.

-Common mistakes when checking rebate eligibility
+Common mistakes when checking eligibility

 Assuming it will be automatic